Language development: Syntactic development and morphological development

 Stage V: Around 42-52+ months children refine the complex grammatical structures and increase their use of morphemes to convey more complex ideas.
 Children in this stage use irregular third-person speech, the verb 'to be' as an auxiliary verb (She was not laughing), and in its contraction forms (It's, She's, etc.).

 Pragmatics development

 From birth to one year, babies can engage in joint attention (sharing the attention of something with someone else).
 Infants also can engage in turn taking activities on the basis of their sensitivity to reactive contingency, which can elicit social responses in the babies from very early on.
+For example, most acquire early sensitivity to the prosodic patterns of social rituals such as peek-a-boo.